joshfinney/Card-Playing-Simulation/README.md

 # Multi-threaded Card Playing Simulation
-The game is played with a deck of cards, each numbered from 1 to 8, and is played by multiple players.
-The game consists of rounds, during which each player draws and plays a card from their hand or deck.
-The player with the highest card value wins the round and scores a point.
-The game ends when one player reaches a predetermined number of points.
+In this game, players and decks of cards are organized in a ring topology.
+Each player holds a hand of 4 cards and each deck contains a number of cards.
+The goal of the game is for a player to have 4 cards of the same value in their hand.
+If this is achieved at the start of the game, the player wins and the game ends.
+If the game is not won immediately, players take turns picking a card from the top of the deck to their left and discarding one to the bottom of the deck to their right.
+The game continues until a player declares that they have won by having 4 cards of the same value.

 ## 👨🏽‍🎓 Author
 - [@joshfinney](https://github.com/joshfinney)